15 helpful collaboration tools for remote (or flexible) teams

 Need group input?
 Why not put it to a vote and ask for feedback?
 Tricider is a free program where you can ask simple questions and send them to contacts to be voted on and responded to.

-Simply ask a question and Tricider will provide a hub to invite input from anyone you want to send the issue to.
+Ask a question, and Tricider will provide a hub to invite input from anyone you want to send the issue to.
 Limited functionality?
 Sure.
 Valuable?
 Absolutely.

 Cage

-By providing one single hub for teams to view media assets, teams save on storage space and reduce version control issues.
-Cage is a great option for companies dealing in media.
+By providing one single hub for teams to view media assets, Cage saves storage space and reduces version control issues.
+It is a great option for media companies.

 Bonus!
 Online Sequencer

-I’m only including this one because I thought it was cool, but Online Sequencer is a collaborative music composition app that doesn’t require a signup and lets people work on music projects together.
+I’m only including this one because I thought it was cool.
+Still, Online Sequencer is a collaborative music composition app that doesn’t require signup and lets people work on music projects together.

-Few companies are likely to need any tools like this, but it might be fun to take a look and see if it doesn’t offer a small amount of inspiration.
+Few companies will likely need tools like this, but it might be fun to take a look and see if it doesn’t offer a small amount of inspiration.

 Making the most of collaborative tools

-The tools listed in this article can help companies use their time more effectively, but the best tool will always be a team of involved managers and coworkers who feel comfortable working together.
+The tools listed in this article can help companies use their time more effectively.
+Still, the best tool will always be a team of involved managers and coworkers who feel comfortable working together.